bradhowes/AUv3Template/README.md

 collision with other AUv3 effects you may have on your system.

 > :warning: You are free to use the code according to [LICENSE.md](LICENSE.md), but you must not replicate
-> someone elses UI, icons, samples, or any other assets if you are going to distribute your effect on the App
+> someone's UI, icons, samples, or any other assets if you are going to distribute your effect on the App Store.
-> Store.

 ## fastlane